Confocal microscopy: Resolution enhancement

-CLSM is a scanning imaging technique in which the resolution obtained is best explained by comparing it with another scanning technique like that of the scanning electron microscope (SEM).
+Confocal laser scanning microscopy (CLSM) is a scanning imaging technique in which the resolution obtained is best explained by comparing it with another scanning technique like that of the scanning electron microscope (SEM).
 CLSM has the advantage of not requiring a probe to be suspended nanometers from the surface, as in an AFM or STM, for example, where the image is obtained by scanning with a fine tip over a surface.
 The distance from the objective lens to the surface (called the working distance) is typically comparable to that of a conventional optical microscope.
 It varies with the system optical design, but working distances from hundreds of micrometres to several millimeters are typical.